Having trouble paying your bills? Getting dunning notices from creditors? Are your accounts being turned over to debt collectors?

 When the liquidation is complete and the proceeds have been paid out to creditors, the business won’t owe any remaining debts.
 Lease obligations, contracts, utility bills, loans, overdue accounts, and all other business debts will have been paid to the extent possible by the bankruptcy trustee.
 If creditors aren’t fully paid, that’s their tough luck.
 The business owners are off the hook unless they are personally liable for the debts.

 In theory, the business owners receive anything left over after the creditors are paid.
-Typically, however, a business that files for Chapter 7 business bankruptcy has liabilities that exceed its assets, and there is nothing left for the owners.
+Typically, however, a business that files for Chapter 7 business bankruptcy has liabilities that exceed its assets, leaving nothing for the owners upon liquidation.

 If you are personally liable for business debts, you’ll still be on the hook even after your business’s liability is discharged in business bankruptcy.
 You will need to discharge your personal liability for the debts by filing for Chapter 7 personal bankruptcy or by negotiating a settlement with the creditor(s).
-Otherwise, the creditor(s) can still come after you for full repayment of the debt, even after the business is closed and its liability for the debts is discharged in business bankruptcy.
+Otherwise, the creditor(s) can still come after you for full repayment of the debt even after the business is closed and its liability for the debts are discharged.